mshahbazq/mshahbazq/README.md

 ### Hey there, I'm  Muhammad Shahbaz <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-<p>I've worked on 100+ freelance projects.
-Some of them are uploaded here others were private so couldn't upload them for obvious reasons.<br>With a rich coding experience along with great problem solving ability, I can help clients bring their ideas to product.
-I am a dedicated programmer and always deliver my projects on time and with all the quality requirements.</p>
+<p>I've worked on 10+ freelance projects.
+Some of them are uploaded here others were private so couldn't upload them publically.<br>With generous coding experience along with great problem-solving skill, I help clients to complete their work.
+I am an exclusive programmer and always deliver my projects on time and with all the quality assurance.</p>

 <div align="center">
 <p align="center">Let's connect!</p>